SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 [@!RFC5730, section 2.1] of the EPP protocol specification describes considerations to be addressed by a transport or protocol mapping.
 These are satisfied by a combination of REPP features and features provided by HTTP protocol and underlying transport protocols, as described below.

-- The consideration: "The transport mapping MUST preserve the stateful nature of the protocol", is updated to: "The transport mapping MUST preserve the stateful nature of the protocol, when using a stateful transport protocol".
-REPP uses the REST architectural style for defining a stateless API based on the stateless HTTP protocol, and therefore satisfies the updated consideration.

 - (#rest) describes how HTTP multiplexing may be used for pipelining multiple requests.
 A server may allow pipelining, requests are to be processed in the order they have been received.

 - REPP is based on the HTTP protocol, which uses the client-server model.